That Girl (Stevie Wonder song)

 "That Girl" is a song by American R&B singer and songwriter Stevie Wonder.
-It was the leading single from Wonder's album-era 1982 greatest-hits compilation, Stevie Wonder's Original Musiquarium I, as one of four newer songs from the collection.
-The song spent nine weeks at number one on the Billboard R&B singles chart – the longest time a Stevie Wonder single spent at the top spot – and reached number four on the Billboard Hot 100.
+It was the leading single from Wonder's album-era 1982 greatest-hits compilation, Stevie Wonder's Original Musiquarium I, as one of four new songs from the collection.
+The song spent nine weeks at number one on the Billboard R&B singles chart, the longest time a Stevie Wonder single spent at the top spot.
+It also peaked at number four on the Billboard Hot 100 for three consecutive weeks from March 20 to April 3, 1982.

+In 2024, "That Girl" was ranked #39 on Rolling Stone's list of the best 50 Stevie Wonder songs.